-5.5.2.1 For Kubernetes and OpenShift
+5.5.2.2 For Kubernetes and OpenShift deployments

 If the CA certificate that signed the engine's HTTPS certificate is not a trusted root CA certificate present in the JDK, then custom CA certificates can be provided to DCT.
 If these certificates are not provided, a secure HTTPS connection cannot be established and registering the engine will fail.
-The insecure_ssl engine registration parameter can be used to bypass the check, however, this should not be used unless the risks are understood.
+The insecure\ssl engine registration parameter can be used to bypass the check, however, this should not be used unless the risks are understood.

 Get the public certificate of the CA that signed the engine's HTTPS certificate in PEM format.
-IT team help may be required to get the correct certificates.
+You may need to engage your internal corporate IT team to obtain the correct certificates.
 Base64 encode the certificate with: